Home Compare CMG vs TXRH

 Chipotle Mexican Grill vs Texas Roadhouse: Which Stock Looks Stronger in 2026?

-Texas Roadhouse holds the cleaner structural position, with the lead spread across stability and profitability.
-Chipotle Mexican Grill still has the edge on growth, which keeps the comparison from looking entirely one-sided.
+Texas Roadhouse holds the cleaner structural position, with the lead spread across growth and profitability.
+Chipotle Mexican Grill does not offset that deficit through any equally strong structural edge elsewhere.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 INDUSTRY COMPARISON